 Depending on your ice cube tray, each cube will be about an ounce.
 It’s recommended to have no more than 4 ounces of liver a week to get the recommended vitamins and minerals it provides.
 And obviously that depends on each person’s individual health needs.
 But it gives you an idea of how much to serve a week.
 By having the liver frozen in easy-to-use cube sizes, you’ll be giving your family a jam packed nutritious meal and they won’t even know it.

-Ways to serve liver mixed in with other meats
+Ways to serve liver

 Some ideas for serving your freshly made liver cubes include: